Protected plants flora survey trigger map

 Can I get a high-risk area removed off the map?

 You can request to have a high-risk area on the flora survey trigger map removed for a period of 10 years.
-This can occur if a suitably qualified person has undertaken flora survey recently (e.g. within the past 12 months), in accordance with the flora survey guidelines, and certified that they found no endangered, vulnerable or near threatened plants in the area – nor within 100m of the area.
+This can occur if a suitably qualified person has undertaken flora survey recently (e.g. within the past 12 months), in accordance with the flora survey guidelines, and certified that they found no threatened or near threatened plants in the area – nor within 100m of the area.

 You will need to submit the flora survey report to the department with a completed Request form (DOCX, 112KB) to palm@des.qld.gov.au.